ironhack-labs/lab-thinking-in-react/README.md

 Next, create a `<ProductRow />` component and use it to display each product in the list.
 This component should be rendered inside of the `ProductTable`.

-The products that are out of stock should be colored in **red**. _Hint:_ Each product object has a property `inStock` which you can use to conditonally change the text color.
+The products that are out of stock should be colored in **red**. _Hint:_ Each product object has a property `inStock` which you can use to change the text color conditionally.

 <details>
   <summary>Click here to see the image</summary>